 The reasoning behind this is that candidates who are recent graduates, or have made a career change, won’t have much relevant experience to showcase in their resumes — despite being possibly the right fit for a job.
 This can be a problem when you’re trying to evaluate them based on their application.
 By using gamified assessment methods in the that stage, you can shortlist promising people and your hiring team will have better chances of interviewing only a few truly qualified candidates.

 This also gives you an opportunity to diversify your applicant pool when you find the majority of applicants that meet your required background come from a narrow subset or demographic.

-There are many options to insert gamification in your selection process; for example, an online service like benchmark.games or coding challenges like HackerRank could be useful.
+There are many options to insert gamification in your selection process; for example, an online service like benchmark.games or coding challenges, like Workable’s integrated tool HackerRank, could be useful.

 Now that you have wrapped up the application phase of the employee selection process, you have a collection of resumes or CVs to sift through and filter those deemed suitable for a screening call.
 What you’ll need to do now is go through resumes one by one, whether manually or software-assisted, and identify prime candidates.

 This is one of the most traditional employee selection methods to move candidates to the next step by identifying and disqualifying those who don’t quite fit what you’re looking for.

 There may be hundreds – in some cases, thousands – of applicants for a single job.
 There are numerous ways to filter resumes: